containerd/stargz-snapshotter/docs/overview.md

 ## State directory

-Stargz snapshotter mounts stargz layers from registries to the node using FUSE.
+Stargz snapshotter mounts eStargz layers from registries to the node using FUSE.
 The all files metadata in the image are preserved on the filesystem and files contents are fetched from registries on demand.

 At the root of the filesystem, there is a *state directory* (`/.stargz-snapshotter`) for status monitoring for the filesystem.